-Making Homemade Sun dried tomatoes is easy.
+Making Homemade Sun dried tomatoes is easy and saves you TONS of money.
 The flavor is fantastic!
 Make yourself a wonderfully healthy snack food or condiment with healthy fats and the freshest, most flavorful ingredients!

 What I did, was use my VERY old Harvest Maid food dehydrator.
 It’s very easy to use and controls the heat.
 You can also oven dry or roast tomatoes if you wish.
 Although a food dryer is more energy efficient and I like the results better.